stearagon/rails-lite/README.md

   WEBrick allows us to read request cookies and add cookies to the response.

   One of the more challenging parts of this project was dealing with Params.
 Request body params can have nested keys, which are more difficult to parse.
-I used a a combination or regex and URI::decode_www_form to handle the nested keys.
+I used a combination or regex and URI::decode_www_form to handle the nested keys.

   To make routes, I used Ruby meta-programming techniques to create routes that used the main http methods (:get, :post, :put, :delete).